Did you know only 57% of Americans take their allotted vacation days?

 A vacation for your mind, body, and spirit doesn’t need to be expensive or elaborate (in fact the less planning required the better).
 It doesn’t even need to be far away.
 It just has to be a break from your routine, a chance to unwind, regroup and take a step back to examine your life from a new place with a new perspective.

 Offer to house-sit for friends or family going out of town.
 Book a cabin for the weekend.
 Stay at a local B&B for the night.
 Spend a day in nature, alone.

 The best part is, the effects of even a short getaway can last for weeks!
 And on top of that, research has also shown that simply looking forward to a planned vacation can have the same positive effects of actually being on vacation.
 So schedule a getaway for YOU today, and instantly begin soaking up some R&R.

 Halcyon Spa has created the ultimate vacation for mind, body, and spirit with the opening of

 The private and serene guest room is tucked behind the spa, providing guests with easy access to spa services, an opportunity to relax on our porch and gazebo, and the chance to take in the peaceful charm of Augusta, MO.
 A stay includes a light snack upon arrival, complimentary use of the sauna and attendance to yoga classes, and breakfast of organic seasonal fresh fruit with oatmeal and yogurt delivered to your door.
 The room features a king size bed, small kitchenette area with mini-fridge and Keurig, spacious bathroom with dual shower heads, and a patio off the room.
 This is the perfect place to unwind, reflect, and rejuvenate.

-The Halcyon Spa B&B Guest Room is now taking reservations.
+The Halcyon Spa B&B Spa Guesthouse and Spa Studio are now taking reservations.
 Contact us today!